radupetrisel/guess-the-flag/Readme.md

 **Challenge from Project 6 (technique project)**: When you tap a flag, make it spin around 360 degrees on the Y axis.

 **Challenge from Project 6 (technique project)**: Make the other two buttons fade out to 25% opacity.

+**Challenge from Project 6 (technique project)**: Add a third effect of your choosing to the two flags the user didn’t choose – maybe make them scale down?
+Or flip in a different direction?
+Experiment!